Home

 Common side effects

-The side effects of amantadine are pretty mild and seems to be well tolerated by most people.
+The side effects of this medicine are pretty mild and seems to be well tolerated by most people.
 It can cause insomnia, though, so patients are advised to take it earlier in the day.
 It can also cause nausea and dizziness.

 We can't remember any of the side effects Cir had when he first began taking it.
 He has been taking it so long, that his body has built a tolerance for it.